DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 **Does the material contain confidential information (e.g. personal data and data with security classification) that requires special treatment and/or limits the access to the material during/after the project?**
 *Why is this important?*
 If the material contains confidential information, you must guarantee that it’s protected from unauthorised access.
-Contact your organization’s IT security office to make sure that data are handled correctly for their information classification level (see the paragraph above).
+Contact your organisation's IT security office to make sure that data are handled correctly for their information classification level (see the paragraph above).

 **If the research project will include processing of personal data, the research subjects need to receive thorough and transparent information about the data processing.
 The legal basis for processing personal data for research purposes is, for the most part, public interest.
 This means that the researcher can process personal data, but that a data controller is required to supply thorough information about how the data are processed.**
 *Why is this important?*